Topics

 Common Questions

+Do panes save their layout?
 Pane layouts are temporary for your current session.
 When you close Eden or navigate away, the layout resets.

+Can I have different panes on different monitors?
 Eden is a single-window app.
 Panes exist within that window.
 For true multi-monitor, open Eden in multiple browser tabs/windows.

+Does opening panes use more resources?
 Each open pane loads its content.
 Many panes with video may slow things down.
 Close what you're not actively using.

+Can I open the same item in two panes?
 Yes.
 You can open the same note or video in multiple panes if needed.